scylladb/scylladb/docs/alternator/alternator.md

 implemented, with the following limitations:
 * GSIs and LSIs can be added only at CreateTable time: GSIs cannot be added or removed at a later time (UpdateTable is not yet supported).
-* Marking a read from an index as strongly-consistent currently changes nothing.
-Such reads ought to be forbidden for GSI, and be strongly- consistent for LSI (see https://github.com/scylladb/scylla/issues/4365)
 * DescribeTable lists the indexes for the table, but is missing some additional information on each index.
 * Projection of only a subset of the base-table attributes to the index is